 Some oral cancers begin as a white plaque (leukoplakia) or as a mouth ulcer.

-Men get oral cancer twice as often as women do, particularly men older than 40.
+Men develop oral cancer twice as often as women do.
+It is more common in men older than 40.

 Oral cancer can appear as a lump or ulcer in the mouth that may be:

 Your doctor or dentist will examine your mouth area.
 The exam may show:

 X-rays and CT, MRI and PET scans may be done to determine if the cancer has spread.